Universal Translation Services

 3) Learn Japanese first

 You can’t become a Japanese translator unless you know how to speak Japanese.
-There are many ways to get started with learning Japanese, including online language-learning apps and classes at community colleges.
-It’s best to start small and not bite off more than you can chew; though it might be tempting to do so, you shouldn’t trouble everything at once.
+There are many ways to learn Japanese, including online language-learning apps and classes at community colleges.
+It’s best to start small and not bite off more than you can chew; though it might be tempting, you shouldn’t trouble everything at once.

-Before you want to make your career as a Japanese translator, make sure your focus is on conversational Japanese before moving on to reading or writing.
-Your ultimate goal should be fluency in both listening and speaking—and that takes practice!
-But don’t worry it doesn’t take years: Learning a new language isn’t about it, it’s about giving yourself time to experience natural immersion.
+Before you want to make your career as a Japanese translator, focus on conversational Japanese before moving on to reading or writing.
+Your ultimate goal should be fluency in listening and speaking—which takes practice!
+But don’t worry, it doesn’t take years: Learning a new language isn’t about it; it’s about giving yourself time to experience natural immersion.

 Don’t underestimate its importance!
-In order to truly understand what native speakers say and write about, you need to experience Japanese firsthand.
-Some Japanese translation jobs require knowledge of written Japanese as well; there are plenty of great books out there which will help you learn katakana (Japanese phonetic alphabet) symbols and hiragana (phonetic alphabet used for inflections) symbols quickly.
-And make sure to use them—to recognize as well as read them out loud regularly until they feel like second nature.
+To truly understand what native speakers say and write about, you must experience Japanese firsthand.
+Some Japanese translation jobs require knowledge of written Japanese as well; plenty of great books will help you quickly learn katakana (Japanese phonetic alphabet) symbols and hiragana (phonetic alphabet used for inflections) symbols.
+And make sure to use them—to recognize and read them out loud regularly until they feel like second nature.

-Though Japan is an English language speaking country these days, a large percentage of the people there are English speakers but still, most legal documents are still written in Japanese characters because some aren’t familiar enough with English to interpret them correctly.
-So even those who can read professional texts may have trouble understanding special terminology or proper names.
-You never know when you might run into a word that only shows up once every five years, so keep up those skills.
+Though Japan is an English language-speaking country these days, a large percentage of the people there are English speakers.
+Still, most legal documents are written in Japanese characters because some aren’t familiar enough with English to interpret them correctly.
+So, even those who can read professional texts may have trouble understanding unique terminology or proper names.
+You never know when you might encounter a word that only appears once every five years, so keep up those skills.

 tips become a japanese translator